 - 1. Boot storm: Boot storms represent the worst-case scenario where many virtual desktops are powered on at the same time and they all contend for the system resources simultaneously.
 This test was used to evaluate if the storage array hosting the desktops was capable of handling huge spikes in storage I/O without causing significant impact on other services. - 2.
 Login storm: Login storms also represent a heavy I/O scenario where many users are logging into their virtual desktops at the beginning of a work day or a shift.
 In this test, all the desktops were pre-booted and left in an idle state for more than 20 minutes to let their I/O settle before running the Login VSI Medium workload to simulate users logging in to their virtual desktops. - 3.
-Steady state workload for Standard users: Once the login storm for the previous test was completed, the Login VSI Medium workload was allowed to run for at least one hour to simulate the real world scenario of users performing their daily tasks.
-The VSImax (Dynamic) parameter from Login VSI is used to evaluate the user experience of a simulated user working on the virtual desktop throughout this test.
+Steady state workload for standard users: Once the login storm for the previous test was completed, the Login VSI Medium workload was allowed to run for at least one hour to simulate the real world scenario of users performing their daily tasks.
+The Liquidware Labs Stratusphere UX performance monitoring tool along with VSImax (Dynamic) parameter from Login VSI is used to evaluate the end-user experience of simulated users working on their virtual desktops throughout these tests.